-Students register for classes using the college website (ctcLink Student Center).
-New students are required to attend a mandatory New Student Advising & Orientation before registering.
+Students enroll for classes using the ctcLink Student Center.
+New students are required to attend a mandatory New Student Advising Orientation before enrolling.
 Students taking only online courses and students transferring college-level courses to TCC from another institution are exempt from orientation.